tabitha-n/DataBreachTracker-API/README.md

 # 🫆 DataBreachTracker-API

-Every day, companies experience data breaches that expose sensitive personal and business information.
-Most people don’t know which companies were affected or what information was taken.
+Every day, companies experience data breaches that expose sensitive personal and business information — sometimes affecting millions of people.

-The DataBreachTracker-API makes this information simple and easy to access for everyone, with no technical jargon—just the facts.
+The Data Breach Tracker makes information about these breaches accessible to different audiences:

+1. For researchers, developers, and cybersecurity enthusiasts.

+    As a cybersecurity enthusiast or developer, I want to use this API to access and manage data breach records so that I can analyse trends, build dashboards, or integrate the information into my own tools.

+2. For the general public.

+    As a member of the general public, I want to access a simple, user-friendly interface (planned for the future) that keeps me informed about data breaches, so I can understand their scale and impact without needing technical knowledge.

 ## 🕵 What the API Tells You